-All students, faculty and staff are required to comply with and stay up to date on all university safety and health guidance (https://safeandhealthy.osu.edu), which includes wearing a face mask in any indoor space and maintaining a safe physical distance at all times.
+All students, faculty and staff are required to comply with and stay up to date on all university safety and health guidance (https://safeandhealthy.osu.edu/), which includes wearing a face mask in any indoor space and maintaining a safe physical distance.
 Non-compliance will be warned first and disciplinary actions will be taken for repeated offenses.
-A more detailed description of expectations and accountability measures can be found here: